yyin-dev/MIT6.828/labNotes/lab3/lab3B.md

 +
 ```

-The system call interface works as follows. `kern/trap.c` dispatches interrupt with `trapno = T_SYSCALL`  to `kern/syscall.c:syscall`, which distributes to actual implementations of the system calls. `inc/syscall.c` defines the syscall interfaces exposed to users in `inc/lib.h`.
-When the user invokes a system call, `lib/syscall.c:syscall`'s inline assembly uses `int $0x30` to generate a syscall interrupt, which would be handled by `trap`.
+The system call interface works as follows. `inc/syscall.c` defines the syscall interfaces exposed to users in `inc/lib.h`.
+When the user invokes a system call, `lib/syscall.c:syscall`'s inline assembly uses `int $0x30` to generate a syscall interrupt, which would be handled by `trap`. `kern/trap.c:trap` dispatches interrupt with `trapno = T_SYSCALL`  to `kern/syscall.c:syscall`, which distributes to actual implementations of the system calls.

 This's not a not a difficult exercise, but took me longer than expected.
 Several subtle points: